remlabou/personal-page/README.md

   - Learn Python and Ocaml programming
 - High school : Lycée Hippolyte Fontaine, Dijon — 2018-2019
   - French Baccalauréat : mathematics, engineering sciences, european bilingual section, with honours “Very Well”

+## Interest

+I am mostly interested in realizability and set theory, which entails a large covering of mathematical logic and theoretic computer science.
+For instance, I also take some time to lear about proof theory and intuitionistic logic, calculability, rocq programming and a little bit of category theory.